Leaving the University

 Group Health Insurance (GHI) (30 day deadline)

-If you had health insurance as an active employee, your coverage ends on the last day of the month in which you left employment, provided your last day is the 2nd or after of the month.
+If you had health insurance as an active employee, your coverage ends on your last day of employment.
 You will automatically receive information from the State of Kansas for COBRA.

 Health Savings Account (HSA)

 Funds in your HSA are yours to use until the funds are exhausted.
 Contact US Bank 877-470-1771 for questions concerning your account.